Mia-Rain/Spotbash/README.md

 <h1> Spotbash </h1><p><p><img src="https://cdn.discordapp.com/attachments/699685435198144553/758393878947561522/spotbash_ex2.png" width="15%" align="right"> </p>Spotify Control API ~ Written in bash, using curl.</p>

 ***
-### Pull Requests
-The development of Spotbash is "slow", but if anything is missing, or you might want to see, open a PR, I'll review it and merge it!
-> ***

-#### Things that are missing
-Several things are missing from Spotbash, here are a few;\
-Follow support (Users cannot Follow playlists, albums or artists using Spotbash)\
-Heart/Like support (No ability to like tracks or add them to a certain playlist is implemented)\
-Playlist editing/creation (Playlists can only be played from)\
-Modify support (The ability to modify playlists, is currently not supported)
-***
 ## Setup
 1. Go to the [developer dashboard](https://developer.spotify.com/dashboard/applications) and create a new app.
 2. Remember the `Client ID` and the `Client Secret`\